West Nile Fever

 Most people with WNV have no symptoms.
 Symptoms, when they occur, start 3-14 days after the mosquito bite.
 Those who become ill, can experience a flu-like illness with fever, headache, body aches and vomiting/diarrhoea.
 Some people may develop a rash.
 Very rarely meningitis or encephalitis (infection of the brain) can occur and may be fatal.

 There is no specific treatment for WNV.
 Most people recover without any treatment.
 Those who are very ill are treated symptomatically in hospital.

 Travellers should practice Mosquito Bite Avoidance when visiting areas experiencing an outbreak of WNV.
 These outbreaks will be listed on the destination pages of fitfortravel.
 Medical advice can be sought if symptoms develop following travel to a risk area.

-You cannot donate blood for one month if you have travelled to an area experiencing a WNV outbreak.
-All travel must be mentioned to the Blood Transfusion Service before donating.
+Note for blood donors: If you have travelled to an area with WNV in the past 4 months you may need to be tested for WNV before donating blood.
+All travel must be mentioned to the Blood Transfusion Service so that they can determine whether you need to be tested.
 The Scottish National Blood Transfusion Service have produced a leaflet which details information about blood donation after travel:

 back to top